aditya-me13/aditya-me13.github.io/_pages/about.md

 -----
 Hello!
 My name is Aditya Mehta and currently I am striving to make "Hello World" my new "ABC".

-- I am currently a sophomore at one of the most prestigious technological institutes, **Indian Institute of Technology Gandhinagar**, majoring in Computer Science and Engineering.
+- I am currently a junior Undergraduate at one of the most prestigious technological institutes, **Indian Institute of Technology Gandhinagar**, majoring in Computer Science and Engineering.
 -	I am currently mastering my skills in Data Structures and Algorithms for Software Development and Machine Learning to solve real-life problems.
 I like CODING.
 - I am also exploring fields of Data Science, Digital Signal Processing and Hardware Implementation within Computer Architecture.
 -	Fun fact: I love delving into various domains of Computer Science, but I am too lazy to find a balance between them.